FDuda354/GroceryStoreBacked-v2/README.md

 - Spring jpa
 - Spring security
 - REST API
-- MySQL
+- PostgreSQL
 - Docker
-- Always data
-- CI/CD
 - Lombok
 - JWT
+- LiquidBase
+- Mock

 This API allows you to manage your store